argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Pull-Request.md

 ```

 * `branchMatch`: A regexp matched against source branch names.
+* `ignoreDraft`: A bool whether to exclude draft pull requests.
 * `targetBranchMatch`: A regexp matched against target branch names.

 [GitHub](#github) and [GitLab](#gitlab) also support a `labels` filter.